-Akasaganga Teertham is a waterfall in Tirupati, located at a distance of 3 kms from the main temple.
+Akasaganga Teertham is a sacred waterfall flowing at the foothill of Venkatadri Tirumala, located at a distance of 3 km from the main temple.
 The waterfall has water flowing all throughout the year and holds immense religious significance.

-At around 72 kms away from Tirupati, Chittoor or Chittur is a temple town and enshrines many dieties.
-Some of the famous temples include Varasiddi Vinayaka Swamy Temple, Subramanya Swamy Temple, Durgamma Gudi and Sai baba Temple.
+At around 72 km away from Tirupati, Chittoor or Chittur is a temple town and enshrines many deities.
+Some of the famous temples include Varasiddi Vinayaka Swamy Temple, Subramanya Swamy Temple, Durgamma Gudi, and Sai baba Temple.

 Located 130km southwest of Tirupati is the fascinating city of Nellore.
-Nellore is known for its pristine and clean beaches, the most notable ones being Kodur(You can boat here and catch a fish if lucky!
-Velangani Maatha Church lies next to the sea shore.
+Nellore is known for its pristine and clean beaches, the most notable ones being Kodur(Boating is common here but if you catch a fish, you would turn out lucky!)
+Velangani Maatha Church lies next to the seashore.

 Sri Padmavathi Ammavari Temple